mnhmilu/poc-kubernets/README.md

 ## Learning Trail

-### Upcoming: Update example 7 with config map and secret and use middleware
+### Upcoming: Update example 7 with config map, secret and use middleware

 ---